HerbertRHolder/codeup-JavaScript-Assesment2/README.md

 1. Read the Testing instructions below.

-1. Add, commit, and push to your `firstName-lastName` branch to GitHub.
+1. Add, commit often (preferably every time you finish a problem), and only push your `firstName-lastName` branch to GitHub when an instructor tells you to.

 ## Problems